ansible-collections/community.docker/README.md

 ## Using this collection

-Before using the General community collection, you need to install the collection with the `ansible-galaxy` CLI:
+Before using the Docker community collection, you need to install the collection with the `ansible-galaxy` CLI:

     ansible-galaxy collection install community.docker